 Pre Competition Routines are Mental Skills

 For a start, we take the individual differences that exist between people very seriously.
-What this means is that although all of the Metuf mental methods we suggest are scientifically based the way we introduce them is highly tailored to the individual.
-It may come as a surprise that we actually do very, very little group work.
-Even when we’re working with a sporting team the most common way we provide our sport psychology services is via one-on-one consults.
+What this means is that although all of the mental skills we suggest are scientifically based, the way we introduce them is highly tailored to the individual.

-The one-on-one conversations that dominate our working time ensure that the psychological skills are all based on the needs and the wants of that person.
-In some situations these can be the exact opposite of what we suggested to his/her teammate an hour beforehand.
+The one-on-one conversations that dominate our working time ensure that the psychological skills are all based on the needs and wants of that person.
+Not the client before or after, but the one sitting in front of us right now.
+In some situations, these can be the exact opposite of what we suggested to his/her teammate an hour beforehand.

-But the sports science ensures that despite the highly tailored nature of our work there are still common threads that keep the complex tapestry together.
+But sports science ensures that despite the highly tailored nature of our work, there are still common threads that keep the complex tapestry together.

 What’s The Main Aim Of A Good PCR?

-One such common thread is the importance that is given to the lead up to a competition.
+One such common thread is the importance given to the lead-up to a competition.
 To put it bluntly, the day or three before the competition is a time that is often skipped when looking at optimal performance strategies.
 It often slips between the cracks of practice and competing.

-In my work I consider it to be part of the competition.
-In other words competition for my clients starts with a Pre Competition Routines not the actually completing part.
-For sports that either last a long time (cricket) and/or have long tournaments then this process can last for days rather than hours.
+In my work, I consider it to be part of the competition.
+In other words, competition for my clients starts with their Pre Competition Routine, not the actually completing part.
+For sports that either last a long time (cricket) and/or have long tournaments, this process can last for days rather than hours.